egc112/OpenWRT-egc-add-on/stop-dns-leak/README.md

 option noresolv '1'
 ```
 This will Make dnsmasq forward all requests to your designated server(s) and disallow the use of any other available upstream DNS servers.
-If the DNS servers are not known beforehand 9often in case of OpenVPN) or are not publicly available there is a solution to this particular problem but you need to add a script to the router, if you are interested, please read on.
+If the DNS servers are not known beforehand (often in case of OpenVPN) or are not publicly available there is a solution to this particular problem but you need to add a script to the router, if you are interested, please read on.
 ## How DNSMasq works in OpenWRT
 This applies when using DNSMasq to do the DNS resolving by means of a resolv.conf file which contains the DNS servers set on the active interfaces.
 There is a sorting of the DNS servers, the more weight you add the more the DNS servers will go down to the bottom of the file.